tripitakit/reads_map/README.md

 - Read names and positions displayed
 - CIGAR string information for each read
 - Position markers to easily locate positions in the sequence

-## FASTA Output

-The FASTA output provides a standard bioinformatics format representation of the alignment:
-- Reference sequence with the proper FASTA header
-- All aligned reads in FASTA format with their positions and CIGAR strings in the header lines
-- Sequences wrapped at 60 characters per line for readability
-- Gap characters (-) maintained for alignment consistency
-- Compatible with other bioinformatics tools for further analysis

 ## Dependencies